thomastrapp/inotify-hide/README.md

 inotify-hide lets you hide a file from nosy eyes. inotify-hide does this by deleting the file (but keeping a handle to prevent the data from being freed) whenever the parent directories get accessed.
-After a fixed time interval has passed with no further access, the file is restored by coping its contents back to the original location.
+After a fixed time interval has passed with no further access, the file is restored by copying its contents back to the original location.

 `Warning:` Don't use this on files you cannot afford to lose.
 In case of a system